SpaceX to launch international group of astronauts on next NASA mission - KESQ

 The four crew members — astronauts Nicole Mann and Josh Cassada of NASA, astronaut Koichi Wakata of JAXA, or Japan Aerospace Exploration Agency, and cosmonaut Anna Kikina of Roscosmos — are on track to launch aboard a SpaceX Crew Dragon spacecraft at 12 p.m.
 ET Wednesday from Kennedy Space Center in Florida.
 If bad weather or other issues interfere, the teams could try again Thursday at 11:38 a.m.
 ET.

-A live broadcast on NASA’s website kicks off at 8:30 a.m.
+A live broadcast on NASA’s website kicked off just after 8:30 a.m.
 ET Wednesday.
 NASA will also stream a post-event briefing, tentatively scheduled for 1:30 p.m.
 ET, to discuss the launch.

 Dubbed Crew-5, the mission is the sixth astronaut flight launched as a joint endeavor between NASA and SpaceX, a privately held aerospace company, to the space station.